stellaexp/data-centric-development-project/README.md

 I'd like to thank the Tutor Support team at Code Institute who pointed me in the right direction with any issues I became particularly stuck on.

 ## Content
-All recipes were taken from BBC Good Food, or otherwise from memory by myself.
+All recipes were taken from BBC Good Food, or otherwise recollected from memory myself.

 ## Media
 The photos used in this site were obtained from https://unsplash.com/.